TRYING TO BE SOCIAL

 (Freud’s Pleasure-Pain principal)

-💗EXP: Having ‘HI relational value’ can come from accomplishing something really hard that other people admire or love you for
+💗 EXP: Having ‘HI relational value’ can come from accomplishing something really hard that other people admire or love you for.

 ✥ Personality Disorder Star (these 2 CHARTS)

-The star shows how certain PDs are the opposites of other negative personality characteristics.
+This star shows how certain PDs are the opposites of other negative personality characteristics.

 Cluster B people are mainly selfish, competitive, manipulative & controlling